asubowo/JATE/README.md

 A: Maybe a Pro version with more features (Google Firebase integration, cloud integration...).
 For now, I want to keep close to the K.I.S.S. method.

+# What's completed so far

+- Custom editor activity with line numbering.

+- Saving with confirmation if you want to overwrite files (also placed into an asynctask in case someone wants to load up a large file).

+# To do (current roadmap)

+- Implement file loading.

+- Changelog dialog?

+- Custom view to show recently opened files.

+- Figure out what to do with the nav drawer.
+Not sure if I even want to keep that (but it's nice having the option anyway in the codebase so far).